Alta Bates: Career

 In 1904, Bates cared for women and their newborn babies in her parents' home on Walnut Street in Berkeley, California.
 At the time, there was no local hospital.

-The following year, Bates founded an eight-bed sanitarium for women and children at 2314 Dwight Way.
+The following year, Bates founded an eight-bed sanitarium for women and children.
 Established with about $100, the Bates Sanitarium also served as a nursing school.
 Its first class of nursing students graduated in 1906.

 Impressed by her work and vision, local physicians and community leaders helped Bates expand the building, securing funding to purchase two blocks on Webster Street.
 The new three-story institution opened in 1908.
 In 1928, the building was expanded into a six-story building at Regent and Webster streets.
 The 112-bed hospital was dedicated and renamed Alta Bates Hospital.
 In 1946, the hospital was renamed Alta Bates Community Hospital and established as a non-profit with a board of directors.

 In addition to serving as director of the hospital and nursing school, Bates served as chief anesthetist of the hospital.
 Bates was a prominent early anesthetist in California, administering over 14,000 anesthetics.

 After training over 330 nurses, Bates's nursing school closed in 1934.

 Due to health problems, Bates retired from her role as the director of the hospital in 1949.

-Personal life

-Bates lived with her mother, Ursula; her brother, Louis; and her adopted children, Charles and Peggy.

-Death

-After her retirement, Bates was cared for in a nursing home on Webster Street in Berkeley, where she was nursed by former students.
 She died in 1955 at age 75.